European-style bathing isn’t new in Vegas, but your options are fast becoming limited.

 Locals: Free

-Non-Locals: Regular admission begins at $20
+Non-Locals: Regular admission TBD.

 Sapphire is the only gentlemen’s club with a pool.
 Everyone is welcome to go topless.
 That includes guests and/or employees.
 Sapphire is also known for inviting social media stars and other celeb guests on weekends, making the events a top pick for bachelor parties.
+Note: The pool closed for renovations during the 2025 season.
+Sapphire has yet to announce a reopening date.